home-assistant/home-assistant.io/source/_components/sensor.gearbest.markdown

 {% configuration %}
 currency:
-  description: The currency in which the products should be tracked.
+  description: "The currency in which the products should be tracked.
 Currently supported: USD, EUR, GBP, AUD, CAD, CHF, HKD, CNY, NZD, JPY, RUB, BRL, CLP, NOK, DKK, SEK, KRW, ILS, COP, MXN, PEN, THB, IDR, UAH, PLN, INR, BGN, HUF, RON, TRY, CZK, HRK, MAD, AED, SAR, ZAR, SGD, MYR, TWD, RSD, NGN - if the currency could not be found in the conversion rate list, USD will be used as default.
-Either an id or an URL must be present.
+Either an ID or an URL must be present."
   required: true
   type: string
 items: